roboseb/personal-website/README.md

 DONE?????-fix blurry html/css icons (%resize issue?)
 DONE(SORTA)-email section on the contact page?
 DONE-scroll indicator for page/rolodex
--different font for p elements
+DONE-different font for p elements
--custom little pointy help box
--"haha, jk" when loading into main styled page DONE-explanation in credits for what the contact pages office equipment is CANCEL-flat looking credits page that transitions seamlessly to 3d buttons DONE-faq section
+DONE?(What did I mean by this)-custom little pointy help box DONE-"haha, jk" when loading into main styled page DONE-explanation in credits for what the contact pages office equipment is CANCEL-flat looking credits page that transitions seamlessly to 3d buttons DONE-faq section
--modals
+DONE-modals
--reminder text bubbles
+DONE-reminder text bubbles
+DONE-favicon
+-verify font loading in time for animation